Joc Pederson Preview, Player Props: Giants vs. Phillies

-On Tuesday, Joc Pederson (coming off going 2-for-2 with a home run and an RBI) and the San Francisco Giants play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:40 PM ET.
+The San Francisco Giants, including Joc Pederson (.406 on-base percentage in past 10 games, 55 points above season-long percentage), battle starter Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-In his most recent game, he reached base in all three of his plate appearances (2-for-2 with a home run and an RBI) against the Phillies.
+In his most recent appearance, he racked up two hits (going 2-for-3 with a double and two RBI) against the Phillies.

 Joc Pederson Game Info & Props vs. the Phillies